Approximation systems: Introduction

 \section{Introduction}

-Analytic functions are characterized by the property that they can locally be approximated by a power series, viz.\ the Taylor series.
-When we are given an analytic function $g$ on a domain $U$, and we denote its derivatives at a point $x_0\in U$ by $a_i:=g^{(i)}(x_0)$, then $g$ is in fact the unique analytic solution for $g_0$ in the following infinite system of differential equations:
+Holomorphic functions can be characterized by the property that they can locally be approximated by a power series, viz.\ the Taylor series.
+When we are given a holomorphic function $\fn$ on a simply connected open set $U\subset \C$, and we denote its derivatives at a point $\bp\in U$ by $\cf_i\defeq\fn^{(i)}(\bp)$, then $\fn$ is in fact the unique solution for $\fn_0$ in the following infinite system of differential equations:

-where we assume all $g_i$ to be analytic on $U$.
 We could truncate this infinite set of equations after $n$ steps, so that we get:

 In terms of integrals this can be restated as: